CPSSD/feedlark/README.md

 Setting up the Vagrant VM for the first time is very very slow (potentially upwards of 30 minutes), as there are a lot of dependencies.
 In particular, `spacy`, the tool we are using for Python natural language processing, requires a 500mb download of its English NLP model.
 However, once this initial setup has been completed, the VM can be booted in less than a minute.

+The whole virtual machine will currently be no larger than 6Gb on disc.

 Dependencies
 ------------